MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-preview.md

     Optionally, specify a description for administrative purposes, to help you identify the scanner's profie name.

-5. For this initial configuration, configure the following settings:
+5. For this initial configuration, configure the following settings, and then select **Save** but do not close the blade:

     - **Schedule**: Keep the default of **Manual**
     - **Info types to be discovered**: Keep the default of **All**